Bay Discovery Centre

 In lots of interesting ways, arts and culture invigorates our lives, stimulates our economy, strengthens social connections, and activates our public spaces.

 We recognise the role creativity plays in expressing our identity, adding vibrancy, and creating a sense of belonging in our city.
 At Holdfast Bay, we aim to create a place where people love to live and visit and provide opportunities to participate and experience arts and cultural activities.

 Creative Holdfast Winter Program

-Check out the Creative Holdfast Summer Program and tap into the creative events, workshops, exhibitions, talks, and tours that will be held in Holdfast Bay between October 2021 - March 2022.
+Check out the Creative Holdfast Winter Program and tap into the creative events, workshops, exhibitions, talks, and tours that will be held in Holdfast Bay between 1 April - 30 September 2022

 Arts and Culture Strategy 2019 – 2024

 The Creative Holdfast: Arts & Culture Strategy was developed by Urban Mind in 2019 and guides the coordination, management, and investment in arts, culture, and creativity.

 Creative Holdfast was developed in response to an extensive program of community engagement with residents and businesses, creative practitioners, community arts groups, key organizations, and industry & cultural leaders.